-After successful festival screenings, comedy thriller Night Drive has arrived to rent on digital platforms.
+After successful festival screenings, comedy thriller Night Drive is heading to Horror Channel in the UK.
 We caught up with co-director Meghan Leon and lead actor and genre legend AJ Bowen to find out more about the film…

 STARBURST: AJ, what drew you to the project and Meghan how did you come up with the story?